nuta/operating-system-in-1000-lines/website/en/14-system-call.md

 }
 ```

-We will read characters until a newline is encountered and check if the entered string completely matches the command name.
-Note that on the debug console, the newline character is (`'\r'`).
+It reads characters until a newline comes, and check if the entered string matches the command name.

-Let's run it and verify if characters can be input and if the `hello` command works:
+> [!WARNING]
+>
+> Note that on the debug console, the newline character is (`'\r'`).

+Let's try typing `hello` command:

 ```plain
 $ ./run.sh